hammerspace-solutions/Terraform-AWS/README.md

 5. The `Still creating...` message you see during `terraform apply` corresponds to this waiting period.

 The `capacity_reservation_create_timeout` you set applies to this **entire waiting period**.
 If the reservation does not become `active` within that time (e.g., `"5m"`), Terraform will stop waiting and fail the `apply`.
 The timeout is working correctly by putting a boundary on the wait, but it will not cause an *instant* failure if the capacity isn't immediately available.

+### Important Warning on Capacity Reservation Billing

+> **Warning:** On-Demand Capacity Reservations begin to incur charges at the standard On-Demand rate as soon as they are successfully created, **whether you are running an instance in them or not.**
+>
+> `terraform destroy` is designed to cancel these reservations.
+However, if the `destroy` command fails for any reason (e.g., an instance fails to terminate), the reservation will be "orphaned" and **will continue to incur charges**.
+>
+> If you encounter a failed `destroy`, it is crucial to **run `terraform destroy` a second time** to ensure all resources, including the capacity reservations, are properly cleaned up.

 ---